 You will be working with our literacy & school management specialist, Sue McCaldon (M.A. in Teaching), She has vast experience of developing Literacy programmes.
 Her past experience includes being a LA Senior School Improvement Officer with responsibility for Literacy and Manager for the National Literacy Project in Manchester.
 She was a co-author of various Reading Intervention Programmes and has contributed to books and TV programmes for schools.

-This course has been endorsed by CACHE.
+This course has been accredited by CACHE.